muggy8/require-once/README.md

 You can either in-line the file in your JS at the top or you can add `<script src="path/to/require-once.min.js"></script>` to your project somewhere before you start using it.

 ## usage
 the library creates a requireOnce and require_once (alius) function in your global scope and you can call them to require your libraries from URLs.
+Please be advised that the URLs should be absolute paths (aka starting with "http(s)" or "/").
+All paths are relative to the HTML document that the app is ran and not the path of the file the includeOnce is called in. as a result, it's the best to just make paths absolute.

 ### requireOnce(array url, function callback[, function failedCallback])